husarion/tf03_driver/README.md

 If you wish to modify it, you can do so in docker-compose.yml file.

 ```
-cd tf03_driver/exmaples/first_setup
+cd tf03_driver/examples/first_setup
 ```

-In order to run the setup simly execute in first setup directory:
+In order to run the setup, execute in first setup directory:

 ```
 docker-compose up --build